Chingay parade: Chingay in Singapore

+In 1972, due to various fire hazards, inclusive of injuries, deaths and damage to properties, the Singapore government passed a bill to ban fireworks in Singapore.
+As a result, the inability to set off fireworks to celebrate the Lunar New Year caused general unhappiness and reduced public enthusiasm among the largely Chinese population in Singapore.
+According to People's Association (PA), prime minister Lee Kuan Yew decided to hold a Chingay parade to liven up the occasion.

-On 4 February 1973, the first Singapore Chingay parade was held partly as a result of the ban on firecrackers a year earlier in 1972 as a result of fire hazards.
-This ban was viewed unfavourably despite the safety issues involved.
-Some people felt that the ban would result in a much dampened festival mood for the Chinese New Year period.
-To address this issue, the People's Association and the Singapore National Pugilistic Association jointly organised a street parade from Jalan Besar to Outram Park featuring the signature floats, acrobatic acts, lion and dragon dances, stilt walkers, and the like, to bring back some cheer to the general public.
+On 4 February 1973, PA and the Singapore National Pugilistic Association jointly organised the first Singapore Chingay parade, a street parade from Jalan Besar to Outram Park featuring floats, acrobatic acts, lion and dragon dances, stilt walkers and other performances.

 The largely Chinese parade became a multi-cultural one from 1977 when Malay and Indian groups started joining in the performances, which was to mark a major precedent in the overall flavour of the parade into one which has become largely multi-cultural in character, despite the continued presence of traditional Chinese acts such as lion dances and stilt walkers to this day.

 In 1985, the parade marched down Orchard Road for the first time, a move which was to prevail for much of the parade's subsequent history.
 Although the change could be attributed to the desire of organisers in bringing it closer to tourists along the major tourist belt and for ease of organisation on a relatively long and straight stretch of road, it also further signified the increasingly desinicized character of the parade.
 This is further evidenced when in 1987, an international flavour was added to the parade when a group from Japan participated for the first time with their float sponsored by The Straits Times.